 The user’s employer uses Authsome to manage user authentication.
 Authsome is the Identity Provider.

 Here is how authentication would look in this case:

 Step 1: The user tries to log in to SpaceBNB from their web browser.

 Step 2: SpaceBNB generates a SAML request.

 Step 3: The browser redirects the user to an SSO URL from Authsome.
 Authsome parses the SAML request and authenticates the user (with username-password, social login, PIN, etc.).
-If the user already has an existing session with Authsome, this step will be skipped.
+This step will be skipped if the user already has an existing session with Authsome.

 Step 4: Authsome generates a SAML response and sends it to the browser.
 This response contains assertions about the user’s authentication and other attributes.

 Step 5: The browser sends the SAML response to SpaceBNB for verification.

 Step 6: SpaceBNB checks that the response from Authsome is legitimate and that none of the attributes have been modified.

 Step 7: SpaceBNB extracts the user’s identity and other relevant attributes from the SAML response and logs the user in.